How to calculate market size

 Calculating market size

-To calculate the size of a market you should follow the process of calculating the addressable market, then the available or target market, and finally work out how much market share your business will generate.
+Calculating market size means you should follow the process of calculating the addressable market, then the available or target market, and finally work out how much market share your business will generate.

-Here’s how to calculate the size of a market for each stage:
+Here's how to calculate market size for each stage:

 1. How to calculate the total addressable market